-ACCOUNTING STANDARDS AND OTHER PRONOUNCEMENTS TO BE APPLIED BY TIER 4 FOR-PROFIT ENTITIES AND PBES ELIGIBLE TO APPLY OLD GAAP
+ACCOUNTING STANDARDS AND OTHER PRONOUNCEMENTS TO BE APPLIED BY TIER 4 FOR-PROFIT ENTITIES AND NFP PBES ELIGIBLE TO APPLY OLD GAAP

-This appendix forms an integral part of XRB A1 Accounting Standards Framework (For-profit Entities Update).
+This appendix forms an integral part of XRB A1 (FP Entities + PS PBEs Update).

 This appendix lists the Financial Reporting Standards and other pronouncements that have authoritative support within New Zealand to be applied by entities eligible to apply Old GAAP.